 Program partners must submit all of their nominations no later than November 30, 2022.
 However, most will set deadlines and make submissions well before this date in order to present the medals during the Platinum Jubilee year.

-Program partners can submit their nominations through the portal below.
+Program partners can submit nominations through the online portal.
 This is not open for public nominations.

 The eligibility criteria for this medal is intentionally broad so it can recognize a wide range of accomplishments in many areas.